yjshen2022/Youjiangwebsite.github.io/_pages/home.md

 ## Who are we?
 Our lab is one of the world-leading hydrological science bridgeheads, consists of researchers and students with multiple backgrounds (Earth science, civil engineering, geography, spatial information science, computational science, etc.)

-All research staff members belong to [Institute of Industrial Science](https://www.iis.u-tokyo.ac.jp/), while we also commit to education in the [Department of Civil Engineering](http://www.civil.t.u-tokyo.ac.jp/en/).
+All research staff members belong to [Institute of Industrial Science](https://www.iis.u-tokyo.ac.jp/), while we also commit to education in the [Department of Civil Engineering (Grad School of Envineering)](http://www.civil.t.u-tokyo.ac.jp/en/) and in the [Graduate Program of Environmental Sciences (Grad School of Arts and Sciences)](https://gpes.c.u-tokyo.ac.jp/index.html).

 If you are interested in our team, please visit the below pages:
 - [Team member list](./team/)